ColaCare: Enhancing Electronic Health Record Modeling through Large Language Model-Driven Multi-Agent Collaboration: Limitations and Future Work

-\begin{itemize} \item \textbf{Generalizability:} Our current study focused on mortality prediction tasks across four datasets and employed one large language model.
+\begin{itemize} \item \textbf{Generalizability:} Our current study focuses on mortality and readmission prediction tasks across three datasets and employs large language models, including DeepSeek-V2.5 and GPT-4o.
 Further research is needed to evaluate \modelname{}'s performance on a broader range of clinical prediction tasks and diverse EHR datasets.
-Additionally, more large language models such as GPT-4, Claude-3.5 and Llama-3.1 could be utilized as agents to enhance the model's capabilities.

-\item \textbf{Human Evaluation:} Although \modelname{} provides interpretable reports that were examined by expert doctors in our case studies, more comprehensive human evaluation from clinicians is required to ensure trustworthy and reliable decision-making.

-\item \textbf{Continuous Learning:} The current EHR-specific models' parameters are fixed after training on full datasets.
-Developing mechanisms for \modelname{} that enable continuous learning and parameter (knowledge) updates based on feedback from large language model agents could be further explored to enhance its adaptability and performance over time. \end{itemize}
+Additionally, incorporating more LLMs, both closed-source and open-source, such as Claude, Gemini, LLaMA, and Qwen, could further validate the framework's generalizability to meet users' flexible needs. \item \textbf{Human Evaluation:} Although \modelname{} generates interpretable reports that are examined by expert doctors in our case studies, more extensive human evaluation involving a larger cohort of clinicians is necessary. \item \textbf{Continuous Learning:} The current parameterization of EHR-specific models stays fixed after training on full datasets.
+Developing mechanisms that enable \modelname{} to continuously learn and update its parameters based on feedback from LLM agents and real-world clinical data remains an area to explore to enhance its adaptability and performance over time in dynamic healthcare environments. \end{itemize}

 Our future work aims to address these limitations to further improve the effectiveness and applicability of \modelname{} in real-world clinical settings.
+By leveraging a broader set of LLMs and introducing mechanisms for confidence estimation and continuous learning, we aim to create a more robust, interpretable, and adaptive tool for EHR modeling and clinical decision-making.